MBurleson33/passiton/README.md

 A mobile-first Progressive Web App for local pass-and-play testing of *Pass It On*.
-Plain HTML/CSS/JS — no build step, so you can drop the folder straight into a GitHub Pages repo and it works.
+Plain HTML/CSS/JS — no build step, so you can drop the folder straight into a GitHub Pages repo and it works

 ## Quick start